OctopusDeploy/blog/blog/2021-05/google-cloud-run/index.md

 Google Cloud Run is a relatively new Platform as a Service (PaaS) offering on the Google Cloud Platform (GCP).
 It provides the ability to run and scale container images while only paying for the time that a request is being processed.

-In this blog post we'll look at how to deploy a sample application cloud run, and use the traffic shaping rules to perform deployment strategies like feature branches, canary, and blue/green.
+In this blog post we'll look at how to deploy a sample application in cloud run, and use the traffic shaping rules to perform deployment strategies like feature branches, canary, and blue/green.

 ## Deploying a sample application

-We'll start by deploying a sample application called Random Quotes.
+We'll start by deploying a sample application called [Random Quotes](https://github.com/OctopusSamples/RandomQuotes-Java).
 This Java Spring web application has been pushed to Docker Hub, and we'll use the latest tag at the time of writing which is `octopussamples/randomquotesjava:0.1.189`.

 The first thing to do when deploying to cloud run is to push the Docker image to a Google Container Registry (GCR).
 Cloud run does not support external registries.